Saumajit/BanglaNLP/Task_2/README.md

 | Prompt Tuning                   | [XLM-Roberta-Base](https://huggingface.co/xlm-roberta-base)                                                    | 49.62%   |
 | Prompt Tuning                   | [XLM-Roberta-Large](https://huggingface.co/xlm-roberta-large)                                              | 63.46%   |
 | Pretraining and then Finetuning | Pretrained [Bangla Bert](https://huggingface.co/sagorsarker/bangla-bert-base) and then Finetuned it                   | 61.94%   |

+Here we report performance of a few additional experiments which we have performed and that are not mentioned in the paper due to page limit.
+We include them here  particularly because we want to highlight the Bangla Natural Language Processing community how they perform in similar classification tasks in a low-resource language like Bengali.